jgagneastro/banyan_sigma/README.md

               TPR: Rate of true positives expected in a sample of objects that have a Bayesian membership probability at least as large as that of the target.
               FPR: Rate of false positives (from the field) expected in a sample of objects that have a Bayesian membership probability at least as large as that of the target.
               PPV: Positive Predictive Value (sample contamination) expected in a sample of objects that have a Bayesian membership probability at least as large as that of the target.
+       BESTYA_STR: A sub-structure similar to those described above for the most probable young association (ignoring the field possibility).
+       YA_PROB: The Bayesian probability (0 to 1) that this object belongs to any young association (i.e., excluding the field).
+       LIST_PROB_YAS: A list of young associations with at least 5% Bayesian probability.
+Their relative probabilities (%) are specified between parentheses.
+       BEST_HYP: Most probable Bayesian hypothesis (including the field)
+       BEST_YA: Most probable single young association.
        [ASSOCIATION_1]: Sub-structure containing the relevant details for assiciation [ASSOCIATION_1].
        [ASSOCIATION_2]: (...)
        (...)